-A Tourism development, including overnight accommodation and visitor attractions, will be permitted:

-- Within or adjoining the urban area or the Key Service Villages or; - ii) In the remainder of the District where an appropriate level of accessibility on foot, by cycle and public transport can be provided and the development is either: In other appropriate locations where identified needs are not met by existing facilities. - The District Council will seek to maximise opportunities to deliver new, or improve existing sustainable access arrangements including public transport provision, walking and cycling provision where appropriate.

-- C In all cases the District Council will expect new tourism development to be - provided through the conversion or re-use of existing buildings or; - b)ii) is-accommodation of a reversible and temporary nature and there is a meaningful and demonstrable link with the proposed location. or - iii) sustainable and well designed with a demonstrable need with the proposed location. - New tourism development that is likely to give rise to undue impacts on the local landscape, natural environment or cultural heritage assets will be refused.
+- A Tourism development, including overnight accommodation and visitor attractions, will be permitted: - Within or adjoining the urban area or the Key Service Villages or; - ii) In other appropriate locations where identified needs are not met by existing facilities. - B The District Council will seek to maximise opportunities to deliver new, or improve existing sustainable access arrangements including public transport provision, walking and cycling provision where appropriate. - C In all cases the District Council will expect new tourism development to be - i) provided through the conversion or re-use of existing buildings or; - ii) accommodation of a reversible and temporary nature, or - iii) sustainable and well designed new buildings, where identified needs are not met by existing facilities, subject to all the other relevant policies in the Local Plan. - D New tourism development that is likely to give rise to undue impacts on the local landscape, natural environment or cultural heritage assets will be refused.